We wouldn’t be here without you! Here is a snapshot of what you can expect in 2020.

 We have currently filled all of our speaking spots for 2020, but the following link will allow you to submit your desired topics and information for our team to consider for future years!SUBMIT NOW

 Our TeamOur Mission: “To Deliver the Highest Quality, Patient and Provider, Focused Medical Education”

-Chris is the Chief of Kootenai County EMS System in Idaho.
+Chris is the Fire Chief of Kootenai County Fire & Rescue in Idaho.
 He has been in EMS for 26 years and is a licensed paramedic.
 Chris got his paramedic education from Coffeyville (KS) Community College…